GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 1. **A driver of 570 or newer**, obtained by selecting nodes with a compute class (see the prerequisite section above).
 Without it, nothing else matters.
+2. **Weights fully resident in VRAM before the trigger, and no redundant copy on disk.** Both validated loaders satisfy this:

+   - `--safetensors-load-strategy=eager` with the Hugging Face cache deleted immediately before the checkpoint fires (the Llama overlays), or
+   - `--load-format=runai_streamer` reading directly from GCS, which never writes a full local copy at all (the Gemma overlay).

-2. **Eager weight loading plus a cache purge before the trigger.** vLLM is started with `--safetensors-load-strategy=eager` so the weights are fully materialized in VRAM rather than lazily mapped from files, and the Hugging Face cache is deleted immediately before the checkpoint fires.
-The weights are already in VRAM at that point, so the on-disk copy is pure overhead that would otherwise be serialized into the snapshot and re-read on every restore.
+   The weights are already in VRAM when the checkpoint fires, so any on-disk copy is pure overhead that would otherwise be serialized into the snapshot and re-read on every restore.

 3. **`VLLM_HOST_IP=127.0.0.1`.** PyTorch's TCPStore and the NCCL bootstrap bake their rendezvous address into the checkpointed process image, and a restored replica always comes up with a different pod IP.